Can Dads Get Postpartum Depression?

 What’s the Deal with Postpartum Depression in Dads?

-Why Does It Happen?
+Why Does It Happen to Dads?

-Spotting the Signs and Symptoms
+Spotting the Signs of PPD in Dads

 Emotional Symptoms:

-- Persistent sadness or feeling down
+- Persistent sadness or irritability

 - Anxiety or panic attacks